awsmug/torro-forms/src/readme.txt

 == Changelog ==

 = 1.0.6 =
-* Enhanced: Changed standard export type to one column for choices for better readability in mails.
+* Enhanced: Changed standard export type to one column for choices for better readability in mails
+* Enhanced: Changed order of reCaptcha to the end of protectors list, because it's 3rd pary
+* Enhanced: Added hint if reCaptcha is not configured properly
 * Fixed: Plugin-Lib throws notice for datetime fields
 * Fixed: Compact PHP function in PHP 7.3 throws error
 * Tweaked: Switched to plugin-lib of felixarntz repo